gmbecker/contributing_to_r_lesson/outline.md

   - Thus benefiting ourselves and the larger R community
 - **Is Not**
   - Professional advancement
-  - Personal recognition/fame (though acknowledgement will occur)
+  - Personal recognition/fame (though acknowledgment will occur)

 ## We will focus on
 - What kinds of efforts help